onlykey/onlykey.github.io/README.md

 ## Security Goals

+**Make PGP easy**: Traditional PGP makes journalists angry, we think you shouldn't have to be technologically savvy to use PGP so we built WebCrypt.

-**Empower the people**: Give people the ability to securely send and receive messages using any computer with no complicated software/drivers required and no worrying about compromise of user's private identity.
+**Empower the people**: Give people the ability to securely send and receive messages using any computer or Android device with no complicated software/drivers required and no worrying about compromise of user's private identity.

 **Serverless**: All processing done via javascript in users own browser locally (no server to hack).